anchorblock/object_detection/README.md

 ### 🚀 Training and Finetuning different Panoptic Segmentation architecture models for any backbones

-🚧 Training different models for different backbones will be added in a future release.
+🚧 Training different models for different backbones will be added in future release.
 Stay tuned!

 <br>